tejas7535/storybookM3/README.md

 ### Create a new application

-- Run `npx nx workspace-schematic new-app`
+- Run `npx nx workspace-generator new-app`
 - Follow the setup guide
 - The app will be generated for you with our workspace defaults